mrvictoru/cs50_ai/README.md

 5. Learning, using different training models such as: supervised learning (shopping), reinforced learning (Nim), unsupervised learning to solve various problems
 6. Neural Network, training neural network to catogrise road sign (traffic)
 7. Language,

+Also contain a bunch of notebooks and python script for testing out pytorch/machine learning